 The Site is within a mapped area where infiltrating LID facilities are not permitted.
 There is insufficient room for dispersion flow paths and the Site is located within an erosion hazard area and potential slide area.
-All collected runoff will be piped through the sites detention and outfall to a stormwater bypass system, and therefore no flow control BMPs are required or proposed.
+A fee in Lieu of detention is proposed for this project.
+All collected runoff will be collected and tightline connect to an existing community conveyance system within the adjacent parcel.